 Most families on road trips might not care much about how their vehicle looks, but we do.
 A minivan has way more room and utility, but they can't hold a candle to the CX-9's svelte styling both inside and out.
 There aren't many SUVs, for that matter, that can compete with the way the CX-9 looks.
 The vehicle looks great from every angle, and the attention to styling details like the perforated five-bar grille, the matching rounded LED headlight and taillight elements, and the crisp body creases give the CX-9 a premium look.

 The CX-9 shows off the best of what Mazda design has to offer.
-It never looks bulky or awkward, and it hasn't fallen pretty to overdone styling like floating roofs, ellipsoid tailpipes, bulging taillights, or faux diffusers.
+It never looks bulky or awkward, and it hasn't fallen prey to overdone styling elements like floating roofs, ellipsoid tailpipes, bulging taillights, or faux diffusers.
 It also manages to avoid the curse of overdone bright chrome in the front, the back, and around the window frames.
-The result is a sporty looking SUV that looks more expensive than it actually is.
+The result is a sporty-looking SUV that looks more expensive than it actually is.

 Even after a ton of driving, the CX-9 still looked great, especially with the excellent Soul Red premium paint.
 The dark chrome trim on the grille, the lower front fascia, the rear trim bar between the taillights, and the wheels is a nice change from bright silver chrome trim, and the overall aesthetic is more sporty than competitors like the Chevy Traverse and the Honda Pilot.
 Price points might be similar, but the CX-9 wins out in the looks department.
 No one would ever call the Honda Pilot an attractive vehicle, whereas the CX-9 looks like it could be a Jaguar, to be honest.
 We never grew tired of looking at it.